-may enter the program anytime during the school year.
-Entrance is from 2016 to 2026 dependent upon space availability.
+This program operates on an open-entry, open-exit basis.
+Students may enter the program anytime during the school year.
+Entrance is dependent upon space availability.
+Call (305) 557-1100 for more information.

-- Completion of all Occupational Completion Points (OCP's) - Satisfy Minimum Basic Skills Requirements

-- No financial obligations - Students must complete the Clearance packet to receive their program certificate
+- Completion of all Occupational Completion Points (OCP's) - Satisfy Minimum Basic Skills Requirements - Mathematics 10 Language 10 Reading 10 No financial obligations - Students must complete the Clearance packet to receive ► their program certificate